sphinx-extensions2/sphinx-rust/docs/index.rst

     This project is in early development and is not yet ready for production use.

-    It currently documents a subset of Rust code, and is not yet feature-complete, but this documents should give you a sense of what the final product will look like.
+    It currently documents a subset of Rust code, and is not yet feature-complete, but this document should give you a sense of what the final product will look like.

 This package is intended to bring API documentation for Rust crates to Sphinx: